parabix/parabix-devel-mirror/README-radicalgrep.md

 In the second iteration, Radical Grep can take Kangxi radical character(s) as input (e.g. 子_ or 氵_子_).
 It returns the sentence with the correspondings radicals marked in red text.
 Iteration 2 of Radical Grep can be run using the same input format as iteration 1.

 Another program, `Radical Count` was implemented in this iteration.
-The program and relevant documentation can be found [here](https://cs-git-research.cs.surrey.sfu.ca/cameron/parabix-devel/blob/delta-radicalgrep/README-radicalcount.md).
+The documentation can be found [here](https://cs-git-research.cs.surrey.sfu.ca/cameron/parabix-devel/blob/delta-radicalgrep/README-radicalcount.md) and the program can found in parabix-devel/tools/wc/radical_count.

 ## Changelog